WuXiangChen/EarlyPR/README.md

 The training entrance for RQ1

 ## mergedpr_run.py
-The training entrance for RQ1
+The training entrance for RQ2

 ## test.py
-The overall test and Temporal Filter implemented  for RQ1 and RQ2
+The overall test and TemporalFilter implemented  for RQ1 and RQ2

 ## performPredict folder
 The metrics evaluated for RQ1 and RQ2

 ## models folder
-The main experiments and ablation model EarlyPR implemented
+The main experiments and ablation model introduced